rzbdz/libcoring/README.md

 The logging module of libcoring use [fmtlib](https://github.com/fmtlib/fmt) as front end.
 But both formatting job and persistence happens in background thread.
 By default, the `async_logger` would start a new thread(`std::jthread`) running **polling** procedure.
 It might delegate the thread to thread pool to manage.
 Different polling policies would be introduced.
-Normally, the trade-of is between latency and high throughput, when both wanted, only binary logging would be qualified, together with some facilities to preprocess and decode the logs (which means formatting offline).
+Normally, the trade-off is between latency and high throughput, when both wanted, only binary logging would be qualified, together with some facilities to preprocess and decode the logs (which means formatting offline).